Winner of the Modern Law Awards

 Offenders who have been sentenced to under two years are typically released after a period of twelve months, but expected to attend regular meetings with a probation officer and comply with specific requirements.
 For example, if an offender is sentenced to two months, they will serve half of this in prison and 11 months on post sentence supervision.
 If the supervision is breached by the offender, they will receive further punishment.

-When an offender commits a more serious or violent crime or a sexual offence, or they are considered to be a danger to the public, they will normally be given a set minimum time in which to spend time in prison.
+When an offender commits a more serious or violent crime or a sexual offence, or they are considered to be a danger to the public, they can be given a set minimum time in which to spend time in prison.
 For example ‘a minimum of ten years’.
 This minimum period is known as a tariff.

 There is no automatic right to be released for an indeterminate sentence.
 The minimum sentence given by the court will always be served.
 When this minimum time is completed, the parole board will decide whether the offender can be released under licence.